marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 how async vs threads is working in Python, as well as details of the asyncio framework included in Python3.
 In general this is similar to node's promises, but yet slightly different.
-One interesting asyncio function is to_thread() (Added from 3.9+) to run blocking workloads as a separate thread in the runloop.
+One interesting asyncio function is to_thread() (Added from 3.9+) to run blocking workloads as a separate thread in the run-loop.

 He also recommended looking at FastAPI and Tariflette / Strawberry for async python rest / graphql frameworks.